weaponsforge/vitexperiments/README.md

 ### `npm run build`

-- Builds or bundles the React app into optimized static assets for deployment into the `/app/dist` directory.
+- Runs type-checking with `tsc` then proceeds to build or bundle the React app into optimized static assets for deployment into the `/app/dist` directory.
 - This script has a counterpart in the [🐳 Docker Scripts](#-docker-scripts) section (`npm run docker:build`) for optimally building the app from a Docker container.

 ### `npm run lint`